mschoettle/mt4j/README.md

 - added PositionAnchor literal UPPER_RIGHT to MTRectangle
 - added italic font (Arial)
 - some logging was turned off
+- some bug fixes to avoid memory leaks
 - fixed InputCursor to never remove the first event (to be able to retrieve the real starting point)
 - added StateChange literal TRANSLATED, which is fired by MTComponent on translate and propagated to all children (which do the same)
 - added StateChange literal RESIZED, which is not used within MT4j right now